S2-group/slr_snowballing_automation/README.md

 ```
 # Set up Zotero stuff.

-Follow (this)[https://pypi.org/project/pyzotero/] to set you IDs and Keys.
-Everything can be set in the *configuration.cfg* file.
+Follow [this](https://pypi.org/project/pyzotero/) to get you IDs and Keys.
+Everything must be set in the *configuration.cfg* file.
 Note that you need to create a group only for Snowballing.

 # Run the crawler.